mplesser/azcam-mont4k/readme.md

 ## Purpose

-This repository contains the *azcam-bok* package.
+This repository contains the *azcam-mont4k* package.
 It has the environement, configuration, and system files for the University of Arizona Kuiper telescope Mont4k facility camera system.

 ## Installation Example